jze/ckanext-dcatde/README.md

 This value will then be used to identify datasets from the same source and to update/delete them consistently.
 If this use case doesn't apply to you, you don't need to add this parameter to the harvest source configuration.

-### Skipping datasets which do not contain any resources
+### Skipping datasets which does not contain any resources
-Skipping datasets which do not contain any resources can be activated by setting the optional configuration parameter `resources_required` in the harvest source configuration.
+Skipping datasets which does not contain any resources can be activated by setting the optional configuration parameter `resources_required` in the harvest source configuration.
-Already existent datasets without resources will be deleted.
+Already existent datasets will not be skipped.
 Add the following parameter into the harvest source
 configuration:

     {"resources_required": true}